project-chip/matter.js/README.md

 Also for Google you need to have a Hub device (Android or Google Nest smart speakers/display) out of the [list of supported devices](https://support.google.com/googlenest/answer/12391458?hl=en) to control your Matter devices.

-Before you can pair matter.js to Google Home you need to allow uncertified devices for your Google Account.
+When pairing with matter.js the operating system will ask you to allow to pair an "uncertified device" which you need to allow.
+If you want to avoid this message you optionally can register the relevant details for your uncertified devices in your Google Account.
 For this open the [Google
 Developer Console to add an Integration](https://console.home.google.com/projects/) and [setup](https://developers.home.google.com/matter/get-started?hl=en&%3Bauthuser=0&authuser=0) the device there.
-Please use 0xFFF1 as Vendor ID because matter.js uses this by the current scripts.
+Please use 0xFFF1 as Vendor ID because matter.js uses this by the current scripts by default..

 If you have issues with pairing please refer to the [Troubleshootling pages](https://developers.home.google.com/matter/build/troubleshooting?hl=en#verify_your_google_play_services_gps_matter_modules) from Google.